moonstripe/dymium-ui/README.md

 ### Usage

-Install and run the dev command that corresponds to your JS runtime.
+Install dependencies and run the dev command that corresponds to your JS runtime.
 It will:

 1. Start a dummy server that spews events